RayminQAQ/Adversarial-Attack/README.md

 If you want to use our dataset, please unzip: **dataset.zip**

 ## Result
-We can achieve accuracy of **above 90%** with 10 epochs, using those pipline.
+We can achieve accuracy of **above 90%** in 10 epochs, using those pipline.

 ## Contributors
 - **[RayminQAQ](https://github.com/RayminQAQ)**